nfiniteAI/display-controller/README.md

 ## Browser Support

-Hubstairs Display Controller library is supported in Edge, Chrome, Firefox, Safari, and Opera.
+nfinite Display Controller library is supported in Edge, Chrome, Firefox, Safari, and Opera.

 To use this library, you should polyfill by your own: